msqd/harp/docs/start/quick.rst

 - :doc:`installing from a python package <python>`
 - :doc:`installing from sources <sources>`

-.. todo:: add link to configuration section
+See :doc:`/operate/configure/index` for configuration options.

 First glance